TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 19/Exodus 19.7.md

 ---

-And Moses came and called for the elders of the people, and set before them all these words which Jehovah commanded him.
+Moses came and called for the elders of the people, and set before them all these words which Yahweh commanded him.